 There is a critical need for high quality after-care services for women who are rescued from the sex trade.
 Existing governmental programs are generally overburdened and/or poorly resourced.⁶

-New Horizons House, through our controlled affiliate (read Overview), is establishing a state-of the-art after-care facility in the city of Bhimavaram which is located in the Indian State of Andhra Pradesh.
+We have established a state-of the-art after-care facility located in the Indian State of Andhra Pradesh.